Lisa Bero: World Health Organization

 Bero's first contact with the World Health Organization (WHO) occurred through her Pew Fellowship in the late 1980s.
 She has been first an advisor, then a member of the WHO Essential Medicines Committee since 2005, and is currently Chair.
 Bero has been a member of the Pan American Health Organization's (PAHO, WHO Regional Office for the Americas) Advisory Committee for Health Research (ACHR) since 2008.

 In 2011, she became the foundation Director of the WHO Collaborating Centre for Pharmaceutical Research and Science Policy.
 The Centre's areas of work are pharmaceuticals (including essential medicines), health systems research and development, and research policy.

 In 2011, the Cochrane Collaboration became a non-governmental organization in official relations with the World Health Organization (WHO), including a seat on the World Health Assembly.
 Bero is one of the Collaboration's two representatives for WHO.

 Cochrane Collaboration

 Bero was an editor of the Cochrane Collaboration Review Group on Effective Professional Practice and Organization of Care from the late 1990s.
 She led the development of the Criticism Management System for the Cochrane Library, implemented in 1997.

-Bero has been the Director of the San Francisco Branch of the United States Cochrane Center since its original establishment as the San Francisco Cochrane Center in 1995, at which time she served with co-director Drummond Rennie.
-She is now Co-Director of the US Cochrane Center.
+Bero was the Director of the San Francisco Branch of the United States Cochrane Center from its original establishment as the San Francisco Cochrane Center in 1995, at which time she served with co-director Drummond Rennie, and later Co-Director of the US Cochrane Center.
 She served on the Collaboration Steering Group from 1996 to 2000, and again from 2004 to 2010.
-Bero rejoined the Steering Group when she was elected Co-Chair of the Collaboration in 2013.
+Bero was Co-Chair of the Collaboration from 2013 to 2017.